farooqkz/chooj/README.md

 ```

 If you want me to mention your name in the list, please send me the source address before sending donation:
+Alternatively, you can buy Bitcoin Cash from [stealthex.io](https://stealthex.io/?amount=30.4&from=usd&to=bch) and enter
+my address as recipient address.

 ```
 fkz atsine riseup dot net